DarrenFitz/AppDevProject/README.md

 ##Difficulties with Application
 For this app I couldn't get winUX imlemented.
 I wanted to use this to add the validation to my RegisterPage.
 It gave an error complaining that it couldnt find a validation control, so I left it out.

+This proved troublesome because it meant that a user could enter no data and create a password/username that was empty.
+It really would have tied the app together more and allowed me to ensure email syntax was valid too.
+I had some of the code for validation left commented out in the resigration xaml page.